aytenakl/HandDrive/README.md

 ---

-## 📌 About The Project
+## 📌 About the Project

-HandDrive allows the user to control a robotic car by moving their hands in front of a camera.
+HandDrive allows users to control a robotic car by moving their hands in front of a camera.

-Instead of using a traditional remote control, the system uses **MediaPipe Hand Landmarker** to detect two hands and analyze the angle between their wrist positions.

-Python converts the detected hand movement into a simple movement command and sends it to the Arduino through **Serial Communication**.
+The system uses **MediaPipe Hand Landmarker** to detect hands and analyze their positions.
+Python processes the detected hand movement and converts it into movement commands, which are sent to an Arduino through **Serial Communication**.

-The Arduino receives the command and controls the motors through an **L298N Motor Driver**.
+The Arduino receives these commands and controls the motors through an **L298N Motor Driver**.

-### System Flow
+### 🔄 System Flow

 ```text
 Webcam